Morocco 2025. EV Share Expands Quickly In Africa’s 2nd Largest Market

 Moroccan Vehicle Market in 2025 is accelerating.
-H1 figures grew 22.4%, with Peugeot and Volkswagen reporting major gains.
-EVs outpace continental trends and are steadily expanding.
+Full-year figures grew 24.3%, with Peugeot and Volkswagen reporting major gains.
+BYD showed major gains in 15th while driving EV sector to 5% of total.

 Economic Environment